 Ensuring That the Bill and Your Portion of the Bill Are Accurate

-Patients are sometimes billed incorrectly, are billed for services that have not been received, are billed for services that have already been paid, either by you or your insurance company, or are billed for services that should have been submitted to your insurance company.
-If you receive a bill from a hospital and clinic and dispute whether you owe the amount requested, or are unsure if you do, you may wish to:
+Patients are sometimes billed incorrectly.
+You may have been billed for services that have not been received, billed for services that have already been paid, either by you or your insurance company, or billed for services that should have been submitted to your insurance company.
+If you receive a bill from a hospital or clinic and dispute whether you owe the amount requested, or are unsure if you do, you may wish to:

-- Request an itemized statement from the clinic or hospital.
+Request an itemized statement from the clinic or hospital.
 An itemized statement should contain a full accounting of the services provided to you.
 If the itemized statement contains services you never received, call or write to the clinic or hospital to point out the discrepancy.
-Keep a copy of any letters you send.
+Keep copies of any letters you send.

-- Ensure that your insurance company has paid what it should, if you have insurance coverage.
-In some cases, your clinic or hospital may send you a bill before your insurance company has been given a chance to pay.
+Ensure that your insurance company has paid what it should, if you have insurance coverage.
+In some cases, your clinic or hospital may send you a bill before your insurance company has had an opportunity to pay.
 If you are uncertain whether you owe the bill, call your insurance company to find out whether it has received and acted on the bill and how much it will be paying.
 Ask your insurance company what its timetable is for paying the bill.
 Your insurance company will usually send you an “explanation of benefits” form showing what it has paid on a health care bill and how much you owe.